ritik-ghanshani/youtube-shelf-extension/README.md

     *   Access your full shelf via a dedicated icon button in the YouTube header (next to notifications).
 *   **In-Browser Shelf:** View all your shelved videos in a clean, YouTube-like interface within a modal overlay.
 *   **Local Storage:** All data is stored securely in your browser's IndexedDB; no cloud sync or external APIs are used.

+## Installation (GitHub Release)

+The easiest way to install the extension is to download the latest release:

+1. Go to the [Releases page](https://github.com/ritik-ghanshani/youtube-shelf-extension/releases) of this repository.
+2. Download the `extension.zip` file from the latest release.
+3. Unzip the downloaded file.
+4. Follow the "Load Unpacked Extension" steps below, selecting the unzipped folder.

 ## Installation (Load Unpacked Extension)